Physical Therapy Guide to Headaches

 Improve your strength.
 Your physical therapist will teach you exercises to increase the strength of the muscles that help stabilize your upper back and neck to improve your posture and endurance and make it easier for you to sit or stand for longer periods of time without discomfort.

 Improve your posture.
-Physical therapistswill teach you to ways to improve your posture.
+Physical therapists will teach you ways to improve your posture.
 Whether it is simply pushing your chest out or pulling your shoulder blades backward and together, slight modifications to everyday living can make a vast improvement in posture.

-Modify your workstation or home office.
-Tips may include:
+Modify your workstation, office, or home office as needed.
+Your physical therapist’s tips may include:

 What Kind of Physical Therapist Do I Need?